 TTM is a significant supplier of electronic assemblies, radar and microelectronic systems and printed circuit boards that are eventually integrated into products purchased by the United States Department of Defense.
 As such, over 425 TTM employees and Board members are cleared by the United States Government to receive confidential or secret classified information.
 Because TTM has been identified by the government of the United States as a key supplier in the electronics eco-system, TTM has engaged DCSA for approval of facility security clearances at a number of its facilities.
 This clearance allows the DCSA to conduct audits and provide broad oversight to parts of TTM's operation.
 As a condition of such clearance, and in connection with our engagement with the DCSA, in February of 2023, our Board of Directors adopted the SBR, replacing the Special Security Agreement ("SSA") that the Company had entered into with the DCSA in 2010.
 The replacement of the SSA with the SBR was the result of the significantly reduced foreign ownership of TTM.
-As agreed between the Company and the DCSA, the Company plans to maintain much of the robust infrastructure developed during the adoption of and compliance with the SSA.
-The SBR Agreement with DCSA codifies the standing Government Security Committee of TTM's Board of Directors, consisting of at least 3 Board members that hold a National Security Clearance.
-In addition, the SBR dictates that TTM will maintain its policies and procedures that have been established pursuant to the provisions of the SSA to mitigate risks to TTM's 00-171.
+As agreed between the Company and the DCSA, the Company plans to maintain much of the robust infrastructure developed during the adoption of and compliance with the SBR Agreement with DCSA codifies the standing Government Security Committee of TTM's Board of Directors, consisting of at least 3 Board members that hold a National Security Clearance.
+In addition, the SBR dictates that TTM will maintain its policies and procedures that have been established pursuant to the provisions of the SSA to mitigate risks to TTM's operations that serve the national security of the United States, including the maintenance of its cybersecurity plan that meets the requirements of NIST 800-171.
 DCSA will continue to review TTM's compliance with the terms of the SBR annually at each of TTM's sites which operate under a U.S. Department of Defense security clearance.